Inside the creepy ‘directed energy’ attacks on US diplomats

 Who has been affected?

-Since 2016, nearly 50 American personnel have fallen ill with the syndrome.
+Since 2016, more than 130 American personnel have fallen ill with the syndrome, according to new reporting from The New York Times.

 American officials were stumped, and some accused the CIA of not taking the situation seriously enough.
 The Trump administration, eager to shut down diplomacy with Cuba anyway, removed more than half the staff of the Havana embassy, accusing the country of “specific attacks.”
 Cuba has denied any responsibility.